sholohov/testAssignment/README.md

 If you need to build a project
 `gulp default`

-If you need a development and a browser
+If you need a development
 `gulp debug`